Julian Illingworth

+Biography

 Illingworth first made an impression on the American junior circuit in 1998-1999 when he finished third in the country for boys under 16.
 Illingworth attended Yale University when his age was 18.
 He was a 4 time All-American selection and 4 time All-Ivy selection on the squash team.
 He also won 2 national individual titles during his junior and senior years at Yale.

 After Illingworth graduated from college in 2006, he played professionally for 8 years.
 He became the highest-ranked American male player of all-time after reaching no. 24 in the world.
 He is a record 9-time U.S. national champion, with 8 successive titles from 2005 to 2012.
 He was the inaugural US Pro Squash Series champion for the 2012–13 season.
 Illingworth retired from playing full-time on the PSA World Tour in 2014 and made his last appearance on the tour in March 2017.